Monument for the Holland Pop Festival 1970

 More than 40 years later, Kralingen receives a monument in honor of the Holland Pop Festival that took place in 1970 in the Kralingse Bos.
 On Saturday 21 September 2013 at 17.00, the monument will be unveiled that was designed by visual artist John Blaak.

 Holland Pop Festival 1970

-In the weekend of 26, 27 & 28 June 1970 took place in the Kralingse Bos for the first multi-day pop festival on mainland Europe.
-It is estimated that 100.000 people listened to music from Canned Heat, Quintessence, East of Eden, Jefferson Airplane, Santana, Flock, Hot Tuna, Country Joe, Pentangle, Renaissance, Tyrannosaurus Rex, Al Stewart, CCC Inc., Byrds, Family, Dr. John the Nighttripper, Third Ear Band, Fairport Convention, Fotheringay, It's a Beautiful Day, Soft Machine, Caravan, Pink Floyd and many others during these three days.
+In the weekend of 26, 27 & 28 June 1970, the first multi-day pop festival on mainland Europe took place in the Kralingse Bos.
+It is estimated that 100.000 people listened to music from Canned Heat, Quintessence, East of Eden, Jefferson Airplane, Santana, Flock, Hot Tuna, Country Joe, Pentangle, Renaissance, Tyrannosaurus Rex, Al Stewart, CCC Inc., Byrds, Family, Dr. John the Nighttripper, Third Ear Band, Fairport Convention, Fotheringay, It's a Beautiful Day, Soft Machine, Caravan, Pink Floyd and many more during these three days.

 The image for the Holland Pop Festival 70 keeps the memory of this special event alive.
 Which visitor to the Kralingse Bos knows today what kind of historical event took place at this location in 1970.
 Who is reminded of the three special days in June of music, freedom and pleasure.

 The artwork keeps this historical fact alive with its visual language.
 In the monumental statue you recognize parts of the posters from 1970 and an atmospheric image of the enormous crowd.
 The CBK Rotterdam approached Zuliani Kunst and Terrazzo bv for the production of the image.